 When I first saw Gone with the Wind as a teenager, I was captivated.
 There was romance!
 Comedy!
 Tragedy!
 History!
 Elaborate costumes and eye-popping sets!
 What was not to love about all that?
-I thought GWTW would be a perfect candidate for one of my Movie Monday posts because there are several amazing houses in it: Tara, Twelve Oaks, and Aunt Pittypat’s house–not to mention the mansion Rhett builds for Scarlett in Atlanta after they’re married.
+I thought GWTW would be a perfect candidate for Movie Monday because there are several amazing houses in it: Tara, Twelve Oaks, and Aunt Pittypat’s house–not to mention the mansion Rhett builds for Scarlett in Atlanta after they’re married.

 I always loved Scarlett’s bedroom.
 I like the angled ceilings, the moldings and trims, and the steps that come down into it from the hall:

 Well, the park never panned out, but the front door from Tara is now hanging at the Margaret Mitchell House & Museum.
 The rest of the house is reportedly “rotting” in storage somewhere, which is sad.
 Here’s how it looked in 1959, when it was sold at auction (via Retro Web):

 The exterior of Twelve Oaks was actually a matte painting.
 When I took the photo of it off the DVD, it shows how the images of the carriages rumbling up the drive were added later, creating a ghostly effect:

-The drive and grounds were supposedly inspired by Boone Plantation.
+The long drive and grounds were supposedly inspired by Boone Plantation.
 You can see a photo of the famous “Avenue of Oaks” that served as the inspiration for Twelve Oaks’ avenue in my post about The Notebook.

 The did create a real front porch for the scenes where Scarlett and her family were greeted at the door, but the barbecue scenes were shot at Busch Gardens:

 I posted photos of the Greek Revival home which, according to some sources, served as the inspiration for Twelve Oaks.
 You can see it here.